Soba_Banner.jpg

 What are soba noodles?

-Soba is actually the Japanese word for buckwheat, a triangular little grain that is also the star ingredient in soba noodles.
-Buckwheat seeds give off a subtle nutty, yet bitter flavour when made into flours, groats, teas, and noodles.
-Despite a misleading name, buckwheat is not actually related to wheat and doesn’t contain any gluten, which makes it very tricky to work into noodles since gluten helps with binding foods into a cohesive form.1
+Soba is the Japanese word for buckwheat, a triangular little grain that is the star ingredient in soba noodles.
+Buckwheat seeds give off a subtle nutty yet bitter flavour when made into flours, groats, teas, and noodles.
+Despite a misleading name, buckwheat is not actually related to wheat and doesn’t contain any gluten, which makes it very tricky to work into noodles since gluten helps bind foods into a cohesive form.1

 Traditional soba